-The 16th-century Boboli Gardens is hidden behind the ginormous Pitti Palace (not a palace of fluffy pita pockets, unfortunately) and is a super huge garden park acting as another sort of open-air museum.
+The 16th-century Boboli Gardens is hidden behind the ginormous Pitti Palace and is a super huge garden park acting as another sort of open-air museum.
 I’m talking was the inspiration for the gardens at Versailles huge.
 However, from outside Pitti Palace you may never even know it existed.
 What is this illusion!

 Boboli Gardens is full of 16th-18th century sculptures, fountains, shrub mazes, grottoes, flowers and trees, the mysterious Kaffeehaus, an indoor museum, and a massive stone bathtub for whatever reason.
 My favorite part of exploring Boboli Gardens (besides the fact that chasing rabbits through a maze made out of bush walls makes you feel like Alice in Wonderland) are the ridiculous views, something Florence specializes in.

 Boboli Gardens is open every day except the first and last Monday of every month.
 Also, the closing hours vary quite a lot depending on the month.
 Double check the hours before you visit!

 Apparently the Boboli Gardens are much bigger than I realized.
 After our visit to the gardens we kept hearing, “Oh, did you see the … ?
 And the … ?!
 And the awesome … ???”

 We’d spent a good amount of time in the Gardens, thought we’d seen it all, and still missed out on all stuff worth not missing out on.
 How did this happen?
 Curse you infinite maze!